openhouse/photo-filter/project-guidelines.md

 ---

-**Note:** These guidelines should be reviewed and updated regularly as the project evolves.
+**Note:** These guidelines should be reviewed and updated regularly as the project evolves, embracing uncertainty and adapting to new insights.